typpo/quickchart/README.md

 By following the **Docker** instructions above, you can deploy the service to any platform that supports running containers.

-Clicking the following will execute the Docker build on a remote machine and deploy the service to an automatically scaled and pay-per-request environment:
+Clicking the following will execute the Docker build on a remote machine and deploy the service to [Google Cloud Run](https://cloud.run) an automatically scaled and pay-per-request environment:

 [![Run on Google Cloud](https://storage.googleapis.com/cloudrun/button.svg)](https://console.cloud.google.com/cloudshell/editor?shellonly=true&cloudshell_image=gcr.io/cloudrun/button&cloudshell_git_repo=https://github.com/typpo/quickchart)